ujjwalk1/SecureCodeChecker/README.md

 4. SQL: SQL injection, dangerous stored procedures
 5. PHP: Code injection, direct superglobal usage, deprecated MySQL functions
 6. HTML: Dangerous URL schemes, inline event handlers

+#
+Contributuons are welcome, This is a very basic version and should not be relied on for realtime code auditing.